• Skip to primary navigation

 %Palong Shaker Ghonto Recipe

-In fact, a simple meal of Masoorir Dal along with Palong Shager Ghonto and steamed rice is equally good.
-Though Ghonto can be prepared along with Fish head as well however I am a fan of the No onion No garlic Niramish Ghonto!
-I still remember the Khichuri and Palong Shaker Ghonto feast of Saraswati Puja when I was in school.
+If you are looking for a more pared-down version of this dish, then a simple meal of Masoorir Dal along with Palong Shager Ghonto and steamed rice is equally satisfying.
+While some people prefer to prepare Ghonto with fish head, I am a big fan of the no onion, no garlic Niramish Ghonto.
+In fact, I still remember the Khichuri and Palong Shaker Ghonto feast that we had during Saraswati Puja when I was in school.

 %Palong Shaker Ghonto